BlueBindy/schengen_calculator/README.md

 # Introduction to Residency-Checker

 Schengen_Calculator is a python project.
 The goal for the website is to allow those third country nationals who have a visa waiver access to the Schengen zone to calculate their remaining days available for the zone.
-Users are prompted to enter the dates of their historical trips and are given a calculation of their days remaining.
-The programme calculates the historical 180 day period from which their allowance is evaluated, checks that dates entered are valid dates, occur after the 180 day period starts and are before the current date.
+Users are prompted to enter the dates of their historical trips and are given a calculation of their visa-waiver days remaining.
+The programme calculates the historical 180 day period from which their allowance is evaluated, checks that dates entered are valid dates, that is, that they occur after the 180 day period starts and are before the current date.
 Trip end dates are validated to ensure they occur after the trip start date.

 The 90 eligible days in the rolling 180 day period (the structure of the Schenge visa waiver scheme) are retrieved from a Google spreadsheet.
 This allows for easy update should the scheme change.
 A log of calculated available days is sent to the Google spreadsheet so a typical remaining allowance can be seen.

 The Schengen_Calculator is designed to be provided by a company to its employees.
-Employees can check their remaining allowance in the programme, and Human Resources can review the typical remaining allowance of its employees from the Google spreadsheet.
+Employees can check their remaining allowance in the programme, and Human Resources can review the typical remaining (anonymised) allowance of its employees from the Google spreadsheet.

 # Demo